-- A service operational policy that includes a section on aftercare including: - the process for informing patients of having a malignancy and support.
+- > A service operational policy that includes a section on aftercare including: - > the process for informing patients of having a malignancy and support.

-12.4: Patients and carers are told the outcome of the procedure and ongoing care plans, accompanied with a copy of the endoscopy report, where appropriate.
+12.4: Patients and carers are told the outcome of the procedure and ongoing care, accompanied with a copy of the endoscopy report (or a patient-centred version).